 Aptitudes and Interests: Welders should have an interest in the construction trades and be willing to wear protective clothing, safety shoes, goggles, helmets and other devices to prevent burns and eye injuries.
 Welders must have very good manual dexterity, eye-hand coordination as well as good form and spatial perception.

-- Associate of Applied Science degree Welder Fitter
+- Welder-Fitter Associate of Applied Science (2 years)

 Cost of Attendance